 Boston Logan International (BOS) is the main airport for New England.
 It has four terminals and is a hub for Delta Airlines, Cape Air, and JetBlue.
-We review the best airport lounge if you are flying in First or Business Class or if you have a Priority Pass or relevant credit card.
+We review the best airport lounge if you are flying in First or Business Class or have a Priority Pass or relevant credit card.

 Boston Logan International Airport serves as a primary gateway to Europe, with all of the major US air carriers offering flights from Boston to their primary and secondary hubs.
 It’s also a destination for major European airlines.